MicrosoftDocs/mesh-docs/mesh/user-guide/social-games.md

     * To roast the marshmallow, simply walk up to the firepit so the marshmallow is over the fire.

-    * Click Space bar on your keyboard to drop the marshmallow.
+    * Press the Spacebar on your keyboard to drop the marshmallow.

 * **Radio & Boombox:** click on the radio button to turn the music on or off.